A CARIBBEAN SAILING COURSE MIXED WITH ADVENTURE

 St Pierre, at the top of Martinique, was completely demolished by a volcano in 1903, which remained the largest such eruption for the entire century.
 A museum and several wrecks in the bay shows some of the carnage brought by this event.

 We then took the boat down to the Anses d'Arlet, popular amongst sailors as quiet, clean bays on the south of the island.
 What started as a light wind ended up being a fantastic 25 knot beam reach, allowing us to sail right up to our anchorage in the Grande Anse.

 There we found a fantastic little beach shack offering that wonderfully distinct style you find all around these parts - pure French Caribbean fusion.

 The following day was our first proper beat since St Martin, as we rounded the southern end of the island and sailed towards the sailing centre of Le Marin.

 Done!
 An epic adventure.
-Thanks Melissa, Davi, Jeff, Ben and Chris for being a part of it.
+Thanks, Melissa, Davi, Jeff, Ben and Chris for being a part of it.

 Our October Up-island Sailing Adventure has a few remaining spots available.
-If you're interested in this, we suggest you get in their early as spots are very limited.
+If you're interested in this, we suggest you get in there early as spots are very limited.
 Preference is given to past students, but if you feel that a Sailing Virgin’s Adventure course is for you, check out the page and let's get in touch!